Deepak Nitrite Ltd – Facing headwinds!

 2. Key Historical Financials

-Cash flow conversion was poor in FY22 due to expansion in working capital (receivables and inventory levels).
+Cash flow conversion was poor in FY22 due to an expansion in working capital (receivables and inventory levels).
 Company is looking to invest INR 1,400-1,450 cr over FY2022-FY2024 towards the capacity expansion of some existing products, new product addition, and backward integration and cost-saving measures.
 Management is looking to raise INR 2,000 cr using QIP.

 3. What is my view on company valuation?